emilijus-sileikis/WokeVillage/doc/se/Technical_specification.md

 # **''Woke Village'' Technical specification**

 "Woke Village" introduces a collection of active NPCs.
-They are ordinary mortal creatures, with health and hunger stats, further on they can have one of five roles and every role has the same rotation of random personalities.
+They are ordinary mortal creatures, with health and hunger stats, further on they can have one of three roles (more will be added later) and every role has the same rotation of random personalities.
 These villagers rarely spawn in villages and can roam around the world providing gathering services for the player.
 They can gather every basic resource in bulk, but contrary to Minecraft villagers, they actually walk to their desired resource, take time to gather